Down Jacket: Simple Decision Will Help Aid a Thru-Hiker

 Now that we know more about what a standard down jacket is, what to look for, and the different types of down available we can start looking into what might be the best option for you.

-As I mentioned before, there are loads of gear companies that will state theirs are the best choice for you but it will really come from understanding what you need and where you will be.
+As I mentioned before, there are loads of gear companies that will state theirs are the best choice for you but it will come from understanding what you need and where you will be.

 Final Thoughts on Down Jackets